OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-14.md

 This is the law for any defiling skin disease, for a sore,

 ## Leviticus 14:55
-for defiling moulds in fabric or in a house,
+for harmful moulds in fabric or in a dwelling,

 ## Leviticus 14:56
 and for a swelling, a rash, or a shiny spot,